craigfowler/AutoMapperConfigValidationWithIgnoredProperties/README.md

-# AutoMapperConfigValidationWithIgnoredProperties
+# AutoMapper config validation with globally-ignored properties

-A reproduction case for a suspected bug in AutoMapper related to configuration validation when there are globally-ignored properties
+A reproduction case for a suspected bug in AutoMapper related to configuration validation when there are globally-ignored properties.